junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 ## Main

 ### Chap.
-1 A Piercing Ping

-#### Act 1
+1 Two Minutes

+> (Cas POV, starting from S07E21)
+>
-> Start with "I heard a ping that pierced me" (only angel can hear it), (Cas POV, from S07E21): crazy!Cas wake up, broken, mind wanders about everything in the universe, insects, small things; enter Dean, canon quarrel of asking for help but Cas run away, Dean chase him into day room, Cas slip "been here for weeks" "what do you mean for weeks, I just saw you two minutes ago" "that's three weeks ago for me.
+> Start with "I heard a ping that pierced me" (only angel can hear it): crazy!Cas wake up, broken, mind wanders about everything in the universe, insects, small things; enter Dean, canon quarrel of asking for help but Cas run away, Dean chase him into day room, Cas slip "been here for weeks" "what do you mean for weeks, I just saw you two minutes ago" "that's three weeks ago for me.
 It's quiet here, it's nice."

-#### Act 2

-> (Dean POV) bring Cas home (Rufus's shelter), empathize on: Cas unwilling to help leviathan problem, Cas super broken, Dean super impatient & pissed.
-After a big quarrel ("You don't get to have a cat, no one cares you're broken, it's your mess, you clean it up" S07E23 or similar), Cas is gone again.
-Cas very quickly reappear and disappear, drop a red-haired woman with a 7y-old boy at doorstep, who slips names they're Rowena & Fergus MacLeod.

 #### draft notes

-to make contrast with the ending, the beginning emphasize on: Cas unwilling to help leviathan problem, Cas super broken, Dean super impatient
+to make contrast with the ending, the beginning emphasize on: <u>Cas unwilling to help leviathan problem, Cas super broken, Dean super impatient</u>

 When Cas was broken, every time he ran away from a quarrel, like the first time in hospital, Dean worry he can be in any time anywhere, Meg says he's just in the day room.
 And we assumed he's just fly there, a displacement, not a temporal flight, but we are wrong, everyone's wrong.
 He flies to the past, and he's not flying back, he takes the long way, wait out for the time to pass slowly, until it come back to the current timeline, and meet Dean in the day room in the now time.
 He can be there for hours or even weeks already.
 He's an angel, <u>hundreds of thousands of years is a blink</u>.
 He plays games with himself, he calms himself down, ~~because he was trying to forget the reminded trauma about conflict (don't touch it)~~, knows he's safe because Dean wasn't there then, <u>so he won't be disturbed no matter what</u>, the perfect place (and time) to hide to. (slips how long he's been there, that's how Dean know)

 That's how he calm himself back down, piece himself back together.
 He would have needed way longer to piece himself together, not just a night (8pm in the night, Meg called them in the morning), <u>he has spent way longer, but that time was folded</u>, he spent them in the past, saved them so much more time, so the current him that they meet is already a sane enough version, walking and talking, mostly functional, the best he can manage for himself to be presentable. <u>Even if broken, he wants them to meet the best version of him, he doesn't want them disappointed at him.</u>

+### Chap.
+2 Three Weeks

+> (Dean POV) bring Cas home (Rufus's shelter), empathize on: Cas unwilling to help leviathan problem, Cas super broken, Dean super impatient & pissed.
+After a big quarrel ("You don't get to have a cat, no one cares you're broken, it's your mess, you clean it up" S07E23 or similar), Cas is gone again.
+Cas very quickly reappear and disappear, drop a red-haired woman with a 7y-old boy at doorstep, who slips names they're Rowena & Fergus MacLeod.

+#### draft notes

 Every time there is a quarrel and he flies back, he flies back further and waits out longer.
 The first few times are still the recent times when they are around him, hours, then years, then decades, centuries, millenniums, he goes back to history, then pre-history.
 He wants to help, to make the world a better place, to fix things from the root cause, since the very first time things went wrong, so he traces back time to change history

 ### Chap.
-2 The Red-Haired Woman
+3 The Red-Haired Woman

 > (Rowena POV) talking about how's Cas like when they meet in Scotland, 1668, how messed up she is and how kind but broken Cas is; some news about something witchy and weird in Scotland (Rowena b.
 1640, Fergus b.
 1661)